Do I Need a Dedicated IP Address?

 But it’s not really clear cut.
 Google obviously understands that millions of websites use shared hosting, so blanket penalties would be counter productive.

-Speed and Dedicated IPs
+Page Load Speed And Dedicated IPs

 Can a dedicated IP address help your site load more quickly?